WDI-SEA/react-development-course-materials/04-APIs and Heroku/03-data-types-lecture.md

 - Many APIs require a key to regulate usage and prevent abuse.
 Some APIs also rate-limit developers, which means they have a cap on the free data allowed during a given time period.

-- Try hitting the [GIPHY API](https://api.giphy.com/).
-You can just click these links to show you how it's done.
+- Try hitting the GIPHY API with no key.
+You can just click on the link to show you how it's done.
+You get an error message in JSON formatting: `{"message": "No API key found in request"}`.

-- When You get back, in the center of the string: *"error_code":"invalid_api_key"* (and, on a note, it's in JSON formatting).
-The rest of the string is just more information.

-- Now try with a key: [http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC](http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC)

-- You get back the list of funny cats - still JSON formatting.

-- It'd be more readable if we added new lines between cat gifs in the list, but that's not automatic.
+- Now try with a key.
+You get a list of funny cats — still in JSON formatting.
+It would be more readable if we added new lines between cat GIFs in the list, but that's not automatic.

-**Teaching Tips**:
+**Teaching tips**:

-- If possible, walk through the steps to generate an API key with Giphy.
-It's pretty easy to get a key, but requires creating an account.
+- If possible, walk through the steps to generate an API key with GIPHY.
+It's pretty easy to get a key but it requires creating an account.
 - Make sure to emphasize that all APIs that use keys have their own way of generating them.
-Some are easy to get, like Giphy.
-Others are difficult and you may even have to e-mail the developers of the app themselves.
+Some are easy to get, like GIPHY.
+Others are difficult and you may even have to email the developers of the app themselves.

 </aside>

 ---

-### Important note!
+### Important Note

-#### Store those keys someplace private.
+**Store those keys somewhere private.**

 <aside class="notes">

-**Talking Points**:
+**Talking points**:

-- When you are calling APIs that require a key, it's up to you to store those keys somewhere private.
-They are the only proof that you are you and you are allowed to call that API, after all.
+- When you're calling APIs that require a key, it's up to you to store those keys somewhere private.
+They're the only proof that you are you and you're allowed to call that API.

-- For example, it is very important that you not push your API keys to a public Github repo.

-- This is especially true when working with [Amazon Web Services (AWS)](https://aws.amazon.com/).
+- For example, it's important not to push your API keys to a public GitHub repo.
+This is especially true when working with [Amazon Web Services (AWS)](https://aws.amazon.com/).
 Here's an example of a [stolen key horror story](https://wptavern.com/ryan-hellyers-aws-nightmare-leaked-access-keys-result-in-a-6000-bill-overnight).

 </aside>